stephanbcbauer/standards.catena-x.github.io/docs/trg/trg-5/trg-5-2.md

 For further details, refer to [_Helm documentation_](https://helm.sh/docs/topics/charts/#custom-resource-definitions-crds).

-#### The `templates/` Directory
+#### The `templates` Directory

 The `templates` directory contains manifest files, which will be deployed during Helm chart installation.
 For further details, refer to [_Helm documentation_](https://helm.sh/docs/topics/charts/#template-files).

 #### The `templates/NOTES.txt` File

 The content of `templates/NOTES.txt` will be printed after Helm chart installation.
-The file is evaluates as a template file with all possibilities of templating.
+The file is evaluated as a template file with all possibilities of templating.

 #### `.helmignore`